Hardikkhanesa/Hardikkhanesa.github.io/README.md

 # License 📄
 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.

-# Contributing 💡
-If you can help us with these.
-Please don't hesitate to open an [pull request](https://github.com/ashutosh1919/masterPortfolio/pulls) or [issue](https://github.com/ashutosh1919/masterPortfolio/issues).
-- Move to Gatsby
-- Add Podcast Section and Video Section
-- Add tests to automate review.
-- Setup Travis workflow.

 # Contributors ✨